chromium/chromium/docs/updater/dev_manual.md

 providing to assorted `gn`, `ninja`, and `autoninja` commands. `updater.zip` contains copies of the "final" outputs created by the build. `UpdaterSetup` is probably what you want for installing the updater you have built.

+## Signing

+GoogleUpdater signing doesn't take place on Chromium infra, but rather on proprietary Google infrastructure (go/o4signing).
+The build system packages all necessary ingredients for signing in updater.zip, which is uploaded by Chrome archive builders to the unsigned builds bucket in GCS.
+The zip contains both the artifacts to be signed and scripts to sign them.
+Signing infrastructure is triggered after each upload, ingests the files, injects the key material, signs, and then uploads the results to the signed builds bucket.
+More detail is available for Googlers at go/o4signing.

+On Windows, it's important to sign updater.exe, and then package that into UpdaterSetup.exe, and sign UpdaterSetup.exe.
+The signing scripts take an unsigned UpdaterSetup.exe, extract updater.exe, sign, reconstruct, and then sign the new UpdaterSetup.exe.

+On macOS, the GoogleUpdater.app bundle is signed directly, and then notarized (sent to Apple for countersigning).
+Notarization is "stapled" into the app bundle, and then the entire thing is packaged into a DMG, which in turn is signed, notarized, and stapled.

 ## Code Coverage
 Gerrit now down-votes the changes that do not have enough coverage.
 And it's